The Wolverine (film): Plot

 In August 1945, Logan is held in a Japanese POW camp near Nagasaki.
-During the city's atomic bombing, Logan saves an officer named Ichirō Yashida by shielding him from the blast.
+During the city's atomic bombing, Logan saved an officer named Ichirō Yashida by shielding him from the blast.

 In the present day, Logan lives as a hermit in the Yukon, tormented by hallucinations of Jean Grey, whom he was forced to kill to save the world.
-He is located by Yukio, a mutant with the ability to foresee people's deaths, on behalf of Ichirō, now the CEO of a technology zaibatsu.
-Ichirō, who is dying of cancer, wants Logan to accompany Yukio to Japan so that he may repay his life debt.
-In Tokyo, Logan meets Ichirō's son Shingen and granddaughter Mariko.
-There, Ichirō offers to transfer Logan's healing abilities into his own body, thus saving Ichirō's life and alleviating Logan of his near-immortality, which Logan views as a curse.
-Believing he is acting on his friend’s best interests however, Logan refuses and prepares to leave the following day.
-That night, Ichirō's physician Dr. Green introduces something into Logan's body, but Logan dismisses it as a dream.
+He is located by Yukio, a mutant with the ability to foresee people's deaths, on behalf of Yashida, now the CEO of a technology zaibatsu.
+Yashida, who is dying of cancer, wants Logan to accompany Yukio to Japan so that he may repay his life debt.
+In Tokyo, Logan meets Yashida's son Shingen and granddaughter Mariko.
+There, Yashida offers to transfer Logan's healing abilities into his own body, thus saving Yashida's life and alleviating Logan of his near-immortality, which Logan views as a curse.
+Believing he is acting in his friend's best interests, Logan refuses and prepares to leave the following day.
+That night, Yashida's physician Dr. Green poisons Logan while he sleeps, but Logan dismisses it as a dream.

-The next morning, Yukio informs Logan that Ichirō has died.
-At the funeral, Yakuza gangsters attempt to kidnap Mariko, but Logan and Mariko escape together into the urban sprawl of Tokyo.
-Logan is shot and his wounds do not heal as quickly as they should.
+The next morning, Yukio informs Logan that Yashida has died.
+At the funeral, the Yakuza attempts to kidnap Mariko, but Logan and Mariko escape together into the urban sprawl of Tokyo.
+Logan is shot, and his wounds do not heal as quickly as they should.
 After fighting off more Yakuza on a bullet train, Logan and Mariko hide in a local love hotel.
-Meanwhile, Ichirō's bodyguard Harada meets with Dr. Green who, after demonstrating her mutant powers on him, demands he find Logan and Mariko.
-Logan and Mariko travel to Ichirō's house in Nagasaki, and the two slowly fall in love.
-In Tokyo, Yukio has a vision of Logan dying, and goes to warn him.
+Meanwhile, Yashida's bodyguard Harada meets with Dr. Green, who, after demonstrating her mutant powers on him, demands he find Logan and Mariko.
+Logan and Mariko travel to Yashida's house in Nagasaki, and the two fall in love.
+Meanwhile, Yukio has a vision of Logan dying and goes to warn him.
 Before Yukio arrives, Mariko is captured by the Yakuza.
 After interrogating one of the kidnappers, Logan and Yukio confront Mariko's fiancé, corrupt Minister of Justice Noburo Mori.
-Mori confesses that he conspired with Shingen to have the Yakuza kidnap Mariko because Ichirō left control of the company to Mariko, and not Shingen.
+Mori confesses that he conspired with Shingen to have the Yakuza kidnap Mariko because Ichirō left control of the company to Mariko and not Shingen.